Dandelions. To remove them or not? That’s a million-dollar question most gardeners ask themselves.

 The dandelion (Latin: Taraxacum officinale) is a native herb that originated in either the Mediterranean region of Europe or in Asia.
 It spread across the North American continent and is now a ubiquitous part of the American landscape.
 Although they have a sunny and cheerful flower that resembles a lion’s mane, most gardeners consider them a blight on their lawns.
 Conversely, herbalists covet these for their healing properties.

-In fact, despite the slight, “weed,” botanists classify this hardy flower an herb.
+In fact, despite the slight, “weed,” botanists classify this hardy flower an herb, in the same family as the daisy.
 Although it is an edible with much nutritional value, the National Center for Complementary and Integrative Health (NCCIH) warns that few large studies can confirm any claims that it heals specific ailments.
 Many articles across the internet make claims, but it appears you should exercise caution and discuss the potential healing benefits with your doctor before you try.

 Dandelion nutrition (and safe harvesting tips)